Action potential: Biophysical basis

 Thus, a voltage-gated ion channel tends to be open for some values of the membrane potential, and closed for others.
 In most cases, however, the relationship between membrane potential and channel state is probabilistic and involves a time delay.
 Ion channels switch between conformations at unpredictable times: The membrane potential determines the rate of transitions and the probability per unit time of each type of transition.

-Voltage-gated ion channels are capable of producing action potentials because they can give rise to positive feedback loops: The membrane potential controls the state of the ion channels, but the state of the ion channels controls the membrane potential.
+Voltage-gated ion channels are capable of producing action potentials because they can give rise to positive feedback loops: the membrane potential controls the state of the ion channels, and the state of the ion channels controls the membrane potential.
 Thus, in some situations, a rise in the membrane potential can cause ion channels to open, thereby causing a further rise in the membrane potential.
-An action potential occurs when this positive feedback cycle (Hodgkin cycle) proceeds explosively.
+An action potential occurs when this positive feedback cycle proceeds explosively.
 The time and amplitude trajectory of the action potential are determined by the biophysical properties of the voltage-gated ion channels that produce it.
 Several types of channels capable of producing the positive feedback necessary to generate an action potential do exist.
 Voltage-gated sodium channels are responsible for the fast action potentials involved in nerve conduction.
 Slower action potentials in muscle cells and some types of neurons are generated by voltage-gated calcium channels.
 Each of these types comes in multiple variants, with different voltage sensitivity and different temporal dynamics.

 The most intensively studied type of voltage-dependent ion channels comprises the sodium channels involved in fast nerve conduction.
 These are sometimes known as Hodgkin-Huxley sodium channels because they were first characterized by Alan Hodgkin and Andrew Huxley in their Nobel Prize-winning studies of the biophysics of the action potential, but can more conveniently be referred to as NaV channels.
 (The "V" stands for "voltage".)
 An NaV channel has three possible states, known as deactivated, activated, and inactivated.
 The channel is permeable only to sodium ions when it is in the activated state.
 When the membrane potential is low, the channel spends most of its time in the deactivated (closed) state.
 If the membrane potential is raised above a certain level, the channel shows increased probability of transitioning to the activated (open) state.
 The higher the membrane potential the greater the probability of activation.
 Once a channel has activated, it will eventually transition to the inactivated (closed) state.
 It tends then to stay inactivated for some time, but, if the membrane potential becomes low again, the channel will eventually transition back to the deactivated state.
 During an action potential, most channels of this type go through a cycle deactivated→activated→inactivated→deactivated.
 This is only the population average behavior, however – an individual channel can in principle make any transition at any time.
 However, the likelihood of a channel's transitioning from the inactivated state directly to the activated state is very low: A channel in the inactivated state is refractory until it has transitioned back to the deactivated state.